-Bella Thorne Shows Some Skin In Red Lingerie For Sexy ‘Beetlejuice’ Cosplay
+Bella Thorne Shows Some Skin In Red Lingerie For Sexy 'Beetlejuice' Cosplay

 Bella gave her look a dramatic flair with a blood-colored neck ruff and opera-length gloves.
 She spiced it up even more with a pair of scarlet thigh-high stockings.
 In some shots, she wore a pair of black thigh-high boots, while she rocked red vinyl boots in others.
 To make it obvious that her costume was based on Lydia, she sported a choppy black wig styled with the character's distinctive spiked bangs.

-Bella was joined by a large group of people dressed up like other characters from popular Tim Burton movies.
+Bella was joined by a large group of people dressed up as other characters from popular Tim Burton movies.
 There was a Catwoman with large cutouts on the back of her latex catsuit, and a Corpse Bride whose chest was covered by little more than body paint and sparkly pasties.
 A female version of Edward Scissorhands rocked a strappy black costume that showed a lot of skin.
 There was also a Betelgeuse who was a lot more covered up in his striped suit.
-In an Instagram post that can be viewed here, Teen Wolf star Tyler Posey revealed that he was “the ghost with the most.”

-“The seductress of the night,” read one message.
+"The seductress of the night," one message read.

-“This is so hot,” wrote another fan.
+"This is so hot," another fan wrote.

-“Loved this!
-The costumes were great!” commented a third admirer.
+"Loved this!
+The costumes were great!" a third admirer commented.

 Bella rocked an additional crimson look when she celebrated Halloween.
-As reported by The Inquisitr, she also dressed up like a saucy version of Little Red Riding Hood.
+As reported by The Inquisitr, she also dressed up as a saucy version of Little Red Riding Hood.